 As shown in Figure 9.3.1, the Budget Summary worksheet is designed to show the expense budget for the mortgage payments and the auto lease payments.
 However, you will recall that we used the PMT function to calculate the monthly payments.
-In the Budget Summary worksheet, we need to show the total annual payments.
-As a result, we will create a formula that references cell locations in the Mortgage Payments and Car Lease Payments worksheets.
-The following steps explain how this is accomplished:
+In the Budget Summary worksheet, we need to show the

 - 1. Click cell C4 in the Budget Summary worksheet. - 2.
 Type an equal sign =. - 3.
 Click the Mortgage Payments worksheet tab. - 4.
 Click cell B5 in the Mortgage Payments worksheet. - 5.
-Type an asterisk for multiplication. - 6.
+Type an asterisk \ for multiplication. - 6.
 Type the number 12.
 This multiplies the monthly payments by 12 to calculate the total payments required for the year.
-The formula in the formula bar should read: ='Mortgage Payments'!B512 - Press the ENTER key on your keyboard.
+The formula in the formula bar should read: ='Mortgage Payments'!B5\12 - 7.
+Press the ENTER key on your keyboard.
 The value of multiplying the monthly mortgage payments by 12 is now displayed on the Budget Summary worksheet. - 8.
 Click cell C5 on the Budget Summary worksheet. - 9.
 Type an equal sign =. - 10.
 Click the Car Lease Payments worksheet tab. - 11.
 Click cell B6 in the Car Lease Payments worksheet. - 12.
-Type an asterisk for multiplication. - Type the number 12.
+Type an asterisk \ for multiplication. - 13.
+Type the number 12.
 This multiplies the monthly lease payments by 12 to calculate the total payments required for the year.